koenrohrer/parkinsons-voice-detector/README.md

 # Parkinson’s Disease Detection

+This project is based on the Data-Flair tutorial "Python Machine Learning project - Detecting Parkinson Disease" (https://data-flair.training/blogs/python-machine-learning-project-detecting-parkinson-disease/).

 This repo contains two scripts plus the dataset:

 - **model.py** trains and saves a Parkinson’s prediction model.